-Pathname can be a directory, a group of files, or a file.
+Pathname can be a directory or a file.
 The Pathname string can contain wildcards.

 nlist/1 implies the current remote directory of the user.

 The format of Listing is a stream of filenames where each filename is separated by <CRLF> or <NL>.
 Contrary to function ls, the purpose of nlist is to enable a program to process filename information automatically.